AP® Calculus BC Score Guide

 |3||B-, C+, or C||Qualified|

 As you can see, colleges do not typically consider scores below 3 to grant college credits, Advanced Placement®, or admissions.
-Therefore, it is advised to aim for an AP score of 3 or higher if you wish to earn college credits and advanced placement.
+Therefore, aiming for an AP score of 3 or higher is advised if you wish to earn college credits and advanced placement.
 Nevertheless, always check with the colleges about their minimum AP score requirements before you start the application process.

 Recent research on students who achieve a score of 2 in AP Calculus BC found that they earn significantly higher grades when taking the course in college than students with the same high school GPA!